dotTHzTAG/Documentation/catsper_function_ref.md

 A step-by-step guide to CaTSper's frequency domain analysis can be found [here](https://github.com/dotTHzTAG/Documentation/blob/main/catsper_tutorial.md#frequency-domain-fd-tab).

-## Data Manipulation
+## Data Management

 ### Finding Peaks

 The MATLAB built-in function ['findpeaks'](https://uk.mathworks.com/help/signal/ref/findpeaks.html) is used to identify peaks for a set of selected data (e.g. absorption coefficient $\alpha$) against another (e.g. frequency).
 A peak is defined such that it has a value greater than its adjacent neighbours or has a value of infinity.
 A minimum peak [prominence](https://uk.mathworks.com/help/signal/ug/prominence.html) can be specified such that only peaks with prominence greater than that will be recorded.

-A step-by-step guide to data manipulation in CaTSper can be found [here](https://github.com/dotTHzTAG/Documentation/blob/main/catsper_tutorial.md#data-manipulation-dm-tab).
+A step-by-step guide to data management in CaTSper can be found [here](https://github.com/dotTHzTAG/Documentation/blob/main/catsper_tutorial.md#data-manipulation-dm-tab).

 ## Bibliography
 [^Jepsen&Fischer2005]: Jepsen, P.U. and Fischer, B.M., 2005.
 Dynamic range in terahertz time-domain transmission and reflection spectroscopy. _Optics letters, 30_(1), pp.29-31.